 Mid-sixties Ramblers are the kind of car nobody bought yet everyone knows someone who did.
-While most new Rambler buyers gravitated towards either the sedan or coupe version, a few opted for a sportier Mustang alternative such as this unrestored white over blue 1966 American 440 convertible currently listed here on Craigslist in Freemont, Ohio with only a stated 64,000 original miles and the optional 232 cubic inch inline six connected to an automatic transmission with an asking price of $8,200.
+While most new Rambler buyers gravitated towards either the sedan or coupe version, a few opted for a sportier Mustang alternative such as this unrestored white over blue 1966 American 440 convertible originally listed in June 2020 on Craigslist in Freemont, Ohio with only a stated 64,000 original miles and the optional 232 cubic inch inline-six connected to an automatic transmission with an asking price of $8,200.
 A review of the NADA Guides Classic Car Online Valuation Tool confirms the seller’s asking price falls at the lower end of the current “Low”, “Average”, and “High” retail value range of $6,925, $13,400, and $20,600, respectively.
-If you are serious about buying this Rambler, you can start the conversation by emailing the seller and when you do please remember to mention you saw his convertible featured here on GuysWithRides.com.

 As the automobile marketplace in the U.S. was moving away from economy towards performance and luxury vehicles, American Motors began removing the historic Rambler name from its larger models.
 However, the American and Classic models retained their economy car marketing image, as well as their traditional nameplate.
 To cement this image, a Rambler American was again the overall winner in the Mobil Fuel Economy Run.
 For 1966, AMC dropped the mid-trim level 330 model, leaving the top 440 and base 220 models in the lineup for 1966.
 The top of the line model, available only as a two-door hardtop, saw its name changed to Rogue.
 Additionally, AMC updated the look for 1966 with more squared-off front and rear styling.
 Engineers lengthened the front of the car three inches to accommodate the new optional air conditioning system combined with the new 199 cubic inch and 232 cubic inch in-line six-cylinder engines.